walterfreeman/phy211/index.md

 **Announcements**

-Here's the complete version of <a href="practice-exam-1-all.pdf">Practice Exam 1</a>.
+Here's the complete version of <a href="practice-exam-1-all.pdf">Practice Exam 1</a>, and its <a href="practice-exam-1-solutions.pdf">solutions</a>.

-I am uploading video solutions to HW2, but due to technical issues I am going to have to reshoot and reupload Problem 2.
-Problems 1 and 3 are up now.
-All but Problem 2 should go up later tonight once rendering and processing finish.
+Note: on the compiled PDF, the graph axes are messed up on a few of the problems.
+They were correct on the versions you took Friday.

-The playlist is <a href="https://www.youtube.com/playlist?list=PLPAgEthTEIuWw30B9R9TBmMkpKlg_YonJ">here</a>.
+Video solutions to HW2: <a href="https://www.youtube.com/playlist?list=PLPAgEthTEIuWw30B9R9TBmMkpKlg_YonJ">here</a>.

 Upcoming schedule: